U007D/chat-app/README.md

 # Chat App README

-An async chat app to enable users to talk to each other
+A XAND Learning project to create an async chat app to enable users to talk to each other.

 ## Requirements for this app: